 - When the pork and potatoes are done, remove them from the skillet to rest.

 - Return the pan to the stove over medium heat, no need to wipe it out.

 - Add the minced shallots to the skillet and cook until slightly soft.
 Add garlic and 1 tablespoon flour and stir to cook the flour, about 1 minute.
-It will stick to the surface of the pan, that’s okay.
+It will stick to the surface of the pan as it absorbs the oil and begins to toast, that’s okay.

-- To serve, slice the rested tenderloin on a diagonal into 1″ thick medallions.
+- To serve, slice the rested tenderloin into 1-2″ thick medallions.
 Plate with roasted potatoes and carrots and spoon or pour the sauce over the top.

 - Let the pork rest for at least 8-10 minutes before slicing it.
 This helps it retain juices and prevents it from drying out.

 - The silverskin is a patch of what looks like fat on one side of the tenderloin.
 Slide the boning knife under the silver skin (hold the blade horizontally, parallel to the counter) and slice it off.
 If you don't remove it, it will tighten while it cooks, causing your tenderloin to curl up.